MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Converting-a-Database.md

 7. Run the schema synchronization with validation to synchronize the database schema changes.

-    For more information, see [How to: Run the Sync-NAVTenant Cmdlet to Synchronize the Tenant Database with the Application Database](How-to--Run-the-Sync-NAVTenant-Cmdlet-to-Synchronize-the-Tenant-Database-with-the-Application-Database.md).
+    For more information, see [How to: Synchronize the Tenant Database with the Application Database](How-to--Synchronize-the-Tenant-Database-with-the-Application-Database.md).

 8. Stop the [!INCLUDE[nav_server](includes/nav_server_md.md)] instance.